Movies/Theatre/TVReviews

 Review: Jubilee offers noteworthy performances

 Jubilee takes a look at the early years of the Fisk Jubilee Singers as they toured throughout the United States and internationally.
-But its not quite a simple story because Jubilee peels back the layers of the singers’ origin and unmasked the struggles they endured in an America, not quite ready to level the playing field along racial lines.
+But its not quite a simple story because Jubilee peels back the layers of the singers’ origin and unmasks the struggles they endured in an America, not quite ready to level the playing field along racial lines.

-Written and directed by Tazewell Thompson with musical arrangements and direction by Dianne Adams McDowell, the musical is filled with hymns and spIrituals, some long forgotten, but given new life in this musical tour de force.
+Written and directed by Tazewell Thompson with musical arrangements and direction by Dianne Adams McDowell, the musical is filled with hymns and spirituals, some long forgotten, but given new life in this musical tour de force.
 Songs like “Over My Head,” Didn’t My Lord Deliver,’ “Dem Bones,” may prove nostalgic for some and new to others.

 Actress and singer Aundi Marie Moore as Maggie Porter is superb and her soaring voice and her diva antics fall right in line with the historical Porter who was known as the diva” of the Fisk Jubilee Singers.
 Moore gets it right.